 There's lots of different roles those on our staff team play.
-Our summer staff consists of our Junior Staff, who are generally cabin counsellors, our Intermediate Staff, who are canoe trippers and specialists, and our Senior Staff who are area heads and directors!
+Our summer staff consists of our Counselling Staff, including cabin and day camp counsellors, our Intermediate Staff, who are canoe trippers and specialists, and our Senior Staff who are area heads and directors!
 Each staff has a key role to play in the smooth everyday running of camp.